 Each year, the Milton Independent poses questions to candidates seeking elected office to better inform voters.

-We asked the candidates three questions and asked them to provide a short bio with their responses.
-They were each given 450 words to split between the three questions below:
+We asked the candidates four questions and requested they provide a short bio with their responses.
+They were each given 450 words to split between the four questions:

 1. Why are you running for school board, and what qualifies you for this position?

 2. How do you define transparency, and, if elected to the school board, how will you increase transparency and trust on the board when dealing with the public?

 3. Last summer, allegations of racism were brought to the forefront of school board meeting discussions.
 In your opinion, has Milton made progress in addressing the issue?
 What role would you play in diversity and inclusion education in Milton?

 4. The district is about to start a superintendent search.
 After former superintendent John Barone was hired, it was uncovered he received his degree from a diploma mill.
 Last year, it was uncovered that his replacement, Ann Bradshaw, was facing allegations in her former school district for mishandling a rape investigation at the time she was hired to lead Milton.
 What will your priorities be in the upcoming search?
 As Vermont education continues to see change, what qualities would you like the new superintendent to embody?

 Currently chairwoman of school board and serve on negotiations, finance, facilities and joint study committees

 Accounts receivable manager and certified organic land planner at L.D.
 Oliver Seed Co.